Welcome to today's edition of the Rush 24-7 podcast.

 How come it took the Secret Service so long to get there to escort this woman out?

-It took them two and a half minutes for anybody to show up, and they weren't that far away.
+It took them two and a half minutes for everybody to show up.

-She's assumed, I guess they're assuming she's credentialed.
+I guess they're assuming she's credentialed.

-You gotta be there for some reason.
+You've got to be there for some reason.

-But it did take a while for them to uh get over there, which I think the woman had two and a half minutes or so of shouting things.
+But it did take a while for them to get over there, which I think the woman had two and a half minutes or so of shouting things.

 Charles in Pittsburgh.

-Uh welcome to the program.
+Welcome to the program.

 Nice to have you with us, sir.

-Rush, long time listener.
+Rush, long-time listener.

 Nice to speak to you.